digis-georoc/class-library/README.md

 The references are also provided in BibTeX and RIS format in the reference list below.

 Furthermore, you should cite the original diagram references included in the citation table.
-The original references are also available in the citation_table in RIS format (citation_table.ris column) for easy format conversion through reference managers (e.g. Zotero).
+The original references are also available in the *citation_tableØ in RIS format (*citation_table.ris* column) for easy format conversion through reference managers (e.g. Zotero).

 ## Installing the library
 ### *Important Requirements!*